erinrolson/erinrolson.github.io/_posts/2022-06-30-GSOC-first-blog.md

 ### Coding begins!
 Phase 1.1 - Implement LSCPB

 My first task was to implement LSCPB in the `spopt` library.
-Though I had been studying a great deal leading up to the coding period
+Though I had been studying a great deal leading up to the coding period I was still very nervous about the implementation; there is a lot to learn when you're new to optimization, pulp solvers, github, git, object-oriented programming, and probably other things I'm forgetting!
+The thing is, I have enough experience stretching myself and working through challenging tasks that I was confident I wouldn't fail, it may be hard, but I wouldn't fail, knowing that certainly helped!

 I use Anaconda to setup my python environment.
 I use VS Code to edit the `spopt` package.
 I like Jupyter notebooks for deving my code.
 Holy shit `pip install -e` both life changing and frustrating!
 Don't forget __init__.py file!!!